bobbyg211/ultimate-carousel/main/errors-warnings-outline.md

 ### Invalid Type: showIndicatorDots must be of type boolean.

-### Invalid Value: showIndicatorDots must be TRUE or FALSE.

 ## Warnings

 ### Redundant Declaration: showIndicatorDots FALSE is required because continuousLoop is set to TRUE.